OpenMind/unitree-sdk/README.md

 # Unitree SDK

-A ROS 2 package that provides SLAM (Simultaneous Localization and Mapping) capabilities for the Unitree Go2 robot using an RPLiDAR sensor, the SLAM Toolbox and the Nav2 stack.
+A ROS 2 package that provides SLAM (Simultaneous Localization and Mapping) capabilities for the Unitree Go2  and G1 robots using an RPLiDAR sensor, the SLAM Toolbox and the Nav2 stack.

 ## Overview